zhouzypaul/procgen/README.md

 My own fork of Procgen that exposes the x and y position of the agent in Procgen in the `info` dict.

+the `apple-silicon` branch modifies the Makelist to enable building Procgen natively on M1 chips with Apple Silicon.

 **Status:** Maintenance (expect bug fixes and minor updates)

 # Procgen Benchmark